-Published at Wednesday, 11 October 2017 by Matilda Leroux in Bedroom Design, with total 36 images.
+Published at Wednesday, 11 October 2017 by Matilda Leroux in Bedroom Design, with total 36 drawings.

 Do not be afraid to combine a third color with gray and blue in the bedroom.
 This need not necessarily be white as both blue and gray can create a neutral and inviting setting which allows other bold hues to shine through.
 A touch of red or orange looks great in the coastal or nautical bedroom while a pop of fuchsia or pink can bring dazzle to the girls’ bedroom.
 Yellow is a great choice in bedrooms with light shades of gray and blue as it ushers in sun-kissed charm while brown can give the space a more masculine finish.